Evil Con Carne

 Evil Con Carne is an American animated television series created by Maxwell Atoms for Cartoon Network.
 The series centers on wealthy crime lord Hector Con Carne, who is reduced to his brain and stomach following an assassination attempt and subsequently implanted onto Boskov, a bear from a Russian circus.
 Aided by his assistant, mad scientist Major Dr. Ghastly, and military leader General Skarr, Hector now oversees criminal organization Evil Con Carne, continuing his quest for world domination.

-Evil Con Carne began as a segment on Grim & Evil, in which it and The Grim Adventures of Billy & Mandy aired together.
-The series aired separately beginning July 11, 2003 and ended its run on October 22, 2004.
-Twenty-two episode segments were produced.
+Evil Con Carne began on August 24, 2001, as a segment on Grim & Evil, in which it and The Grim Adventures of Billy & Mandy aired together.
+The series aired separately beginning July 11, 2003, and ended its run on October 22, 2004.
+13 episodes consisting of 32 segments were produced.

 Following the series' end, its characters would frequently make cameo appearances in Billy & Mandy, with General Skarr becoming a recurring character.
-An official series finale, titled "Company Halt" (which was also a crossover with Billy & Mandy), aired on March 16, 2007.
+A crossover episode with Billy & Mandy, titled "Company Halt", aired on March 16, 2007.